 - Are you chewing food thoroughly and mixing with saliva before swallowing?

-- Have you overwhelmed your pancreas and internal organs by overeating or eating too fast?
+- Have you overwhelmed your liver, stomach and pancreas by overeating or eating too fast?

 - Are you eating under stressful conditions? (high stress inhibits the digestive process)

-- Are you taking prescription medications that negatively affects digestion?
+- Are you taking prescription medications that may be negatively impacting digestion and absorption?

 - Is the reduction in enzymes part of your body’s natural aging process?

 There are many reasons why your enzymes may or may not be functioning properly.